 Typically a structure that is organized by geographical regions reports up to a central oversight person.
 You see this type of structure in companies that go beyond a city or state limit and may have customers all across the country or in multiple states.

-Deliberate time and thought should go into the design of an organization’s structure.
+Deliberate time and thought should go into the design of an organization’s structure and the build out of an org chart.
 This is important so employees have a visual of how the organization functions and understands the chain-of-command.
 Operating within a defined structure, with good communication processes and work-flows, help to ensure efficient management of resources – people, time and money.